-- ✓ Report the information immediately and without delay to Laura Towle who is the School's Designated Safeguarding Lead (DSL).
-In the absence of the DSL, report to the Deputy Designated Safeguarding Leads - Sarah Byrne or Beverley Corbett or where the Headteacher is the subject of the allegation/s, to the Chair of the Governing Body. - ✓ Report the facts. - ✓ Make an accurate written record of your concerns, what you have witnessed or have been told.
+- Report the information immediately and without delay to Laura Towle who is the school's Designated Safeguarding Lead (DSL).
+In the absence of the DSL, report to the Deputy Headteacher, Sarah Byrne, or Learning Mentor, Beverley Corbett (bot Deputy DSLs) or where the Headteacher is the subject of the allegation/s, to the Chair of the Governing Body. - \checkmark Report the facts. - Make an accurate written record of your concerns, what you have witnessed or have been told.
 Give a copy of the record to the person to whom you have reported your concerns. - ✓ Maintain strict confidentiality.